 Some international schools may offer a curriculum that is directly followed by their parent countries like the English National Curriculum of the UK or American boards of US.
 But these are followed only in very few schools and most of these schools cater to their respective nationals.
 They are often patronized by their embassies or consulates.

 By far this was the biggest myth surrounding the international schools.
 But this myth is slowly giving way, thanks to the proliferation of International schools.

 International Schools are for students aspiring to go abroad for higher studies

-Well, many of us aspire to go abroad and aspiring our children to get their higher education in the universities of Europe and America is a dream.
-But the fact that many students who studied in other boards also went abroad for higher studies abroad directly flies in the face of this myth.
+Well, many of us aspire to go abroad.
+Our children getting their higher education in the universities of Europe and America is indeed a dream.
+But the fact that many students who studied in other boards too went abroad for higher studies directly flies in the face of this myth.

-But it is true that children who have studied in international schools are far equipped to handle international studies because they get more exposure and are pretty aware of such innate qualities like time-management, 360-degree thinking, independent thinking and importance of living to commitment, etc.
+But it is true that children who have studied in international schools are far equipped to handle international studies.
+This is because children from International schools are pretty aware of such innate qualities like time-management, 360-degree thinking, independent thinking and importance of living to commitment, etc.

 Myth # 4

 Academics in Indian boards are tougher than International Schools